ChrisRamer/react-fundamentals-ind-project/README.md

 Clone this repo.

+Open the Terminal and run the command `npm install` to install the necessary packages.

-Open the Terminal and run the command `npm start` to start the live server.
+With packages installed, run the command `npm start` to start the live server.

 Add a new currency by clicking "add new currency" and submitting that form.